t3kt/luminator/README.md

 ## Input/Control System

-The input/control system takes the inputs that
+The input/control system takes input from the kinect, analyzes it, and sends it out to the other systems.
+It consists of the following sub-systems:

 * Input (Kinect)
-* Input Processing - takes input values and generates parameter values and events
+* Input Processing - takes input values and generates parameter values
-* State - takes input/parameter values and events and generates state values, including the current system mode
-* Output - takes parameter values, events, and state values and transmits them through various protocols to external systems, including MIDI, OSC, and TouchDesigner native DAT protocol
+* Output - takes parameter values and transmits them to external systems through various protocols, including MIDI, OSC, and TouchDesigner native DAT protocol

 ## Renderer System

 * ...

 ## Modes

+!!!
+NOTE: the modes system is going to be removed (see #29)

 The system as a whole is in one of several distinct modes at any given time.
 It switches modes based periodically or in response to input.